MTN Group Ltd research snapshot

 Business essence

-MTN provides mobile connectivity, data, and financial services to over 300 million subscribers across 16 African and Middle Eastern countries.
-Its most valuable asset is the MoMo mobile money platform, which positions the company at the center of Africa digital financial inclusion trend.
+MTN sells mobile connectivity, data, and financial services to over 300 million customers across 16 African and Middle Eastern markets.
+The most valuable part of the story is MoMo, the mobile money platform that sits at the center of Africa digital financial inclusion trend and adds optionality beyond the core telecom business.

 Moat

-The moat is built on spectrum licenses, physical tower infrastructure, last-mile distribution (MoMo agents), brand recognition, and regulatory barriers that limit new entrants.
-However, competitors like Airtel Africa and Orange are well-capitalized and aggressive.
+The moat is built on spectrum licenses, network and tower infrastructure (now being deepened through the IHS Towers acquisition), last-mile MoMo agent distribution, brand recognition, and regulatory barriers to entry.
+Well-capitalized competitors such as Airtel Africa and Orange keep the moat contested.

 Munger risk inversion

-The thesis can fail if the Nigerian naira continues to depreciate sharply, wiping out USD-denominated returns; if regulators impose excessive taxes or fines; if Airtel Africa out-competes MTN in key markets; or if political instability disrupts operations in major markets.
+The thesis fails if the naira keeps depreciating and erases USD-denominated returns, if regulators impose excessive taxes or fines, if the IHS Towers deal raises leverage without delivering synergies, if Airtel out-competes MTN in key markets, or if political instability disrupts major operating countries.

 Management